Please visit the I-205 Managed Lanes Virtual Open House

 The project is needed to address the following concerns:

-• Increased commute times and corridor congestion on I-205
+• Increased commute times and delays on I-205

 • Increased use of I-205 as an intercity and interstate truck or freight route